 Howdy fans and friends!

 It is again time to halt our march towards the lands of rock and metal.
 To summarize what happened over the last few months.
-And at first we thought that the selection of material for Tome VIII of the Intermittent Digest was kind of meager.
+And at first, we thought that the selection of materials for Tome VIII of the Intermittent Digest was kind of meager.

 So, let’s start!